You cannot copy content of this website, your IP is being recorded

 There are some important suggestions your doctor will provide you with prior to your colposcopy procedure, such as:

-• Stop use of vaginal medicines, creams, powders or foams
+• Stop the use of vaginal medicines, creams, powders or foams

 • Avoid vaginal intercourse.